 It will work but not as stable as if you built it on solid ground.
 However, the reverse is also true.
 What good is Meditation if it doesn’t change how you feel and behave in life?

 Mindfulness exercises for everyday living include mindfulness for eating, walking, exercising, and sleeping.

-Get some headspace is by far the most practical book I have read.
+Get some Headspace is by far the most practical book I have read.
 Even if you have a remote interest in Meditation, I highly recommend this book.
-It will help you let go of all inhibitions and begin meditation with an open mind.
+It will help you let go of all inhibitions and begin Meditation with an open mind.

-Hope this summary helped you understand what to expect from the book.
+I hope this summary helped you understand what to expect from the book.
 You may check out the Headspace programs here.

 Thank you for reading.
 Please leave a few words in the comment box.

-Wishing you a peaceful life.
+I am wishing you a peaceful life.